 *Imagine a mother ship came out of nowhere and hovered above the city.
 Who can forget that scene?

 Twenty years after the War of 1996, earth has recovered and is far more advanced with the help of the fallen alien forces’ technology.
 The United Nations created the Earth Space Defense (ESD) with Area 51 base as the Space Defense Headquarters while military forces were also assembled on the Moon, Mars, and Rhea.

 Just like the first film, Independence Day: Resurgence is also action-packed but on a whole new level.
 The film is darker and the alien forces are bigger; not to mention, the biggest of them all is a real treat.

 Despite those good points and nostalgic feeling at the beginning, I eventually saw some problems.
 It all started when the spherical ship appears near the Moon defence headquarters.
 Now, I’m not going to state what exactly happened because that’s something you should find out.
 But that scene was the start of the darkness of the film which was a real feast on the eyes.

 Unfortunately, they fell short on some elements that made Independence Day an epic one.

 Remember the War of 1996

 You still remember the heroes from the first film and their moments, right?
-I believe the new generation of heroes in the sequel deserve their own shining moments, too.
+I believe the new generation of heroes in the sequel deserves their own shining moments, too.
 To be fair they had several heroic scenes which should have lasted longer.
 Instead, they focused more on the large-scale CGI and special effects cutting short scenes that deserve more time.

-I couldn’t help but think that the creators themselves has forgotten the War of 1996.
+I couldn’t help but think that the creators themselves have forgotten the War of 1996.
 In those events, heroes emerged and people’s spirits were lifted.
 They were fighting for something.
 They were fighting for independence.
 With the sequel, it’s the whole world who is now fighting for independence.